finos/symphony-bdk-python/docsrc/markdown/activity-api.md

 2. the form has one unique `<text-field>` called "**name**"
 3. the has one action button called "**submit**"

-The following example code handle the above form submission:
+The following code example handles the above form submission:
 ```Python
 import asyncio
 import logging.config